 5. Cat Ears Start Out As Deaf Ears

-Cat ears are both adorable and amazing.
-Be sure to properly care for your kitty’s ears to insure she leads a happy, sound and balanced filled life.
+Cat ears are both adorable and amazing!
+Be sure to properly care for your kitty’s ears to ensure they stay happy, healthy, and well-balanced.

 Do you know how your cat is feeling by looking at their ears?
 What other interesting cat ear facts did I miss?
 Let me know in the comments below!